sparkflows/sparkflows-docs/docs/tutorials/languages/jar-file-execution.rst

-In Fire Insights, both steps can be run with UnixShellCommands Node.
+In Sparkflows, both steps can be run with UnixShellCommands Node.